artus-analysis/Sherivf/INSTALLATION.md

 The installation procedure has been tested on an SLC6 machine, namely the EKPCMS6.

 For batch submission of jobs necessary for PDF fits and large-scale MC production, [grid-control](https://ekptrac.physik.uni-karlsruhe.de/trac/grid-control) is used.
-It has to be installed and the `go.py` executable has to be in the bash PATH variable:
+It has to be installed and the `go.py` executable inside the grid-control directory has to be in the bash PATH variable:

     svn co https://ekptrac.physik.uni-karlsruhe.de/svn/grid-control/tags/stable/grid-control
-    export PATH=<path-to-grid-control-directory>:$PATH  # e.g. "export PATH=$HOME/grid-control:$PATH"
+    export PATH=<path-to-grid-control-directory>:$PATH  # e.g. "export PATH=$HOME/grid-control:$PATH", put this line into your .bashrc

 For general bash usage, the [bashrc](https://github.com/artus-analysis/bashrc) repository provides some useful commands and default settings.

 ## For event generation / fastNLO table production

 ### [Blackhat 0.9.9](https://blackhat.hepforge.org/trac/wiki/BlackHatInstallation)
+Blackhat libraries can become quite large and are therefore installed on a storage server.
+Make sure you have a directory on /storage/a/ or change the `prefix` argument for configure.

     wget http://www.hepforge.org/archive/blackhat/blackhat-0.9.9.tar.gz
     tar -xzf blackhat-0.9.9.tar.gz
     cd blackhat-0.9.9